ThorbenKuck/NetCom2/README.md

 ### Starting to code

 Getting started is easy.
 You should have basic knowledge about how a Client-Server-Architecture works.
-For that excample, let's assume you have 3 Project: Client, Server and Shared, while Client and Server depend on Shared.
+For that example, let's assume you have 3 Project: Client, Server and Shared, while Client and Server depend on Shared.

 #### Creating a Server